HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student #in Software Testing
+role: Ph.D. #in Software Testing

 # Organizations/Affiliations to show in About widget
 organizations: